DirectedEdges/specs-plugin/docs/pro-features/layout-columns.md

 ### Manually resized, beyond four columns

-You can resize the `Specification` layer after specs are generated to show more than five items per row.
+You can manually resize the `Specification` layer after specs are generated to show more than four items per row.
 In this example, the width has been adjusted to show five columns.

-Also note that boolean properties are grouped to wrap together as a set to save space.
+This example also demonstrates how boolean properties are grouped to wrap together as a set to save space, and how rows with fewer than five items remain aligned with other rows to leave whitespace to the right.
 ![layout-columns-five](https://github.com/EightShapes/specs-plugin/assets/1165904/c69fad3d-7aec-4b6c-a383-8d88dc123e33)